ualib/docs.ualib.org/src/Base/Functions/Inverses.lagda.rst

 ..
-FILE      : Base/Overture/Inverses.lagda.rst
+FILE      : Base/Functions/Inverses.lagda.rst
 ..
 DATE      : 12 Jan 2021
 ..
-UPDATED   : 02 Jun 2022
+UPDATED   : 23 Jun 2022

-..
-COPYRIGHT : (c) 2022 Jacques Carette and William DeMeo
+.. highlight:: agda
+.. role:: code

-.. _inverses:
+.. _base-functions-inverses:

 Inverses
 ~~~~~~~~

-This is the `Base.Overture.Inverses`_ module of the agda-algebras_ library.
+This is the `Base.Functions.Inverses`_ module of the agda-algebras_ library.

 ::

   {-# OPTIONS --without-K --exact-split --safe #-}

-  module Base.Overture.Inverses where
+  module Base.Functions.Inverses where

-  -- imports from Agda and the Agda Standard Library
+  -- Imports from Agda and the Agda Standard Library ---------------------------------------------
-  open import Agda.Primitive using ( _⊔_ ; Level ) renaming ( Set to Type )
+  open import Agda.Primitive    using () renaming ( Set to Type )
+  open import Data.Product      using ( _,_ ; Σ-syntax )
+  open import Level             using ( Level ; _⊔_ )
-  open import Relation.Binary.PropositionalEquality using ( _≡_ ; sym ; refl )
+  open import Relation.Binary.PropositionalEquality
+                                using ( _≡_ ; sym ; refl )
   open import Relation.Unary    using ( Pred ; _∈_ )
-  open import Data.Product using ( _,_ ; Σ-syntax )

-  -- Imports from agda-algebras
+  -- Imports from agda-algebras ----------------------------------------------------------------
-  open import Base.Overture.Preliminaries using ( ∃-syntax ; ∣_∣ )
+  open import Overture.Basic using ( ∃-syntax ; ∣_∣ )

   private variable α β : Level

 We begin by defining an data type that represents the semantic concept of *inverse image* of a function.